Editors note: Steelers resigned Daniel McCullers on 3/22/18

 AFC Divisional playoff loss to the Jaguars should tell you all you need to know about what the Steelers think of Daniel McCullers.
 The Steelers knew Stephon Tuitt was ailing going into the game, and probably knew that Jarvon Hargrave was less than 100%.
 Yet, they chose to leave McCullers on the inactive list.

-- Johnny Mitchell took undrafted rookie free agents like Chris Hoke and Steve McLendon, and transformed them into competent, quality nose tackles.
+- John Mitchell took undrafted rookie free agents like Chris Hoke and Steve McLendon, and transformed them into competent, quality nose tackles.

 Mitchell had four years to work with McCullers, but even the best position coaches struggle to develop potential at times.
 Could Karl Dunbar be the answer?
 The Steelers new defensive line coach brings an impressive track record to Pittsburgh an perhaps can argue that he sees something on film that would justify bringing McCullers back to St. Vincents.